Last updated on June 30th, 2022

 Tokyo is filled with amazing Japanese street food.
-You can sample a variety of Japanese street food in small food stalls, called Yatai in Japanese street or festival.
-It is the best place where you can find some Japanese dishes such as grill seafood such as scallop, prawn, or fish, takoyaki, yakisoba, taiyaki (鯛焼き fish shaped waffles), Mitarashi dango (みたらし団子) and more.
+You can sample a variety of Japanese street food in small food stalls, called Yatai Japanese streets, or at festivals.
+It is the best place where you can find some Japanese dishes such as grilled seafood such as scallops, prawns, or fish, takoyaki, yakisoba, taiyaki (鯛焼き fish-shaped waffles), Mitarashi dango (みたらし団子) and more.

 I enjoyed my time sampling different types of flavorful Japanese street food in Tokyo.

 Ayu no shioyaki, an ancient method of grilling whole small fish, ayu with salt on an open fire.
 Try it when we bumped into a food festival in Ueno Park.